Attention orchestrates how we:

 These are unexpected breaks or changes in a routine or sequence that catch the brain off guard, forcing it to pay attention.

-For instance, a teacher changing their tone dramatically during a presentation or a marketer using a bold, out-of-place image in an advertisement utilizes a pattern interrupt to capture and retain attention.
+For instance, a speaker changing their tone dramatically during a presentation or a marketer using a bold, out-of-place image in an advertisement utilizes a pattern interrupt to capture and retain attention.

 Similarly, strategic questioning in communication can effectively open mental loops.